 I don’t care what David Beckham thinks because I see no evidence that he knows any more about the EU than I do.
-John Barnes, however, had several very interesting things to say after Gove misrepresented what he said about the possible consequences for British football of leaving the EU.
+John Barnes, however, is the child of immigrants and had several very interesting things to say after Gove misrepresented what he said about the possible consequences for British football of leaving the EU.

 Want to cheer yourself up with something Donald Trump-related?
 This Chrome extension automatically replaces the words ‘Donald Trump’ with an unflattering description from Jezebel.
 It really did make me feel slightly less depressed about geopolitics.

 Me: why do you think this vision of Russian ‘masculinity’ doesn’t include chest hair?